 We have witnessed many advances in all fields of science over the years, especially in the field of health.
 However, various facts can be obtained in times of adversity.
 Although programs usually work well until a crisis occurs, they do not well continue during the crises.
 In addition, there are some experiences in every crisis although they are insufficiently used in future plans.
 Accordingly, we frequently experience various problems in face of similar crises.
 The outbreak of coronavirus is considered as one of these crises.

-Since late December 2019, the world embraces a new and unknown virus from the Corona family called novel coronavirus disease (COVID-19; previously known as 2019-nCoV).
-The first outbreak of the virus was reported in Wuhan, China, and it has been reported in all countries around the world and also announced as a pandemic.
-In the information age, there is conflicting news about the origin of the disease and there is still no general agreement on it, but we do not intend to discuss it clinically in this article.
-Here, we're on the subject of why this virus is lovely.
+The world has embraced a new unknown virus called the novel coronavirus disease 2019 (COVID-19) since late December 2019.
+The first outbreak of this virus was reported in Wuhan, China.
+Further, it has been reported in all countries worldwide as a pandemic.
+In the information era, conflicting news exists about the origin of the disease and there is still no general agreement in this respect although we do not intend to discuss it clinically in this article.
+Some helpful lessons on managing the condition are as follows.

 From this point of view, the virus revealed some interesting facts about governments and health systems around the world.
-As a first point, the virus showed us that we cannot claim that health systems are capable of responding to emergencies.
-There are several reasons why a system cannot respond to a crisis.
-One of the most important is the weaknesses of sovereignty.
+First, this pandemic showed us that we cannot claim that health systems are capable of responding to emergencies.
+There are several reasons regarding the inability of a system to respond to a crisis.
+The weaknesses of governance in health systems worldwide are considered among the substantial reasons.
 Many health systems do not yet have a clear arrangement, and health decisions are outside the purview of health professionals.
-For example, when it comes to quarantine a city, many factors affect it, and different institutions have to consider it, no matter whether they have a health professional or not.
+For example, when it comes to quarantine a city, many factors affect it and different institutions have to consider it no matter whether they have a health professional.